estebanfoucher/Sail-CV/README.md

 cd web_app
 python main.py
 ```
-Open your browser to `http://localhost:7862` to access the interactive web interface.
-The port is defined in web_app/config/settings.py
+Open your browser to `http://localhost:{PORT}` to access the interactive web interface.
+The port is defined in the .env

 ### Docker (Alternative)